 Glass, as opposed to plastic or acrylic, has the benefit of being scratch-resistant although it’s heavier and more fragile.
 There are different finishes on framing glass that result in different clarity and visibility levels.
 The purpose of glazing is to protect the art from humidity, heat, and damage.
 Glazing materials also prevent abrasion from dust and protect art from both artificial and UV light.

 The least visible glazing best displays the artwork, with the goal to achieve “invisibility” with the glass.
 Glazing with additional protective coatings help preserve the art but result in a less clear view.
-In this post, we’ll cover plain glass, UV protected glass and non-reflective glass and the pros and cons of each.
+In this post, we’ll cover some of the options available for framing glass and their pros and cons.

 Pros: Inexpensive, protects against dust, can see the art clearly

-Cons: Reflects overhead lights and sunlight, which can obscure your view of the picture
+Cons: Slight green tint, reflects overhead lights and sunlight, which can obscure your view of the picture

 Ultraviolet (UV)-protected glass